PallasDoesCode/ProjectHerculesUI/README.md

-# TheScarnManagerUI
+Project Hercules - UI
-The front-end for The Scarn Manager application
+The front-end for the Project Hercules application.